YoannPa/DTrsiv/README.md

 ## Problems ? / I need help !
 For any questions **not related to bugs or development** you can write me at [y.pageaud@dkfz.de](y.pageaud@dkfz.de).

-## Technical question / Development / Feature request
+## Technical questions / Development / Feature request
 If you encounters issues or a feature you would expect is not part of DTrsiv functions available, please go to the [DTrsiv Github repository](https://github.com/YoannPa/DTrsiv) click on the tab **Issues** and create an issue.

 ## References